 - RED: When all the tests do not meet the defined NFRs then the overall test result is marked as RED which signals NO-GO.
 It refers that the application/project is not fit for production from the performance point of view.

 The last step is to present the final performance test report to the project stakeholders.
 The Performance Test Lead/Manager should walk through the test report in a detailed manner with the justification of the GO or NO-GO decision.

 The final Performance Test Report is the deliverable of the performance test reporting phase which also represents the closure of Performance Testing.
 Download the template of the Performance Test Report.

-PerfMate starts the preparation of Final Performance Test Report.
-He starts with the overall summary of the tests and provides GO sign-off from performance testing side.
-After that, he lists-out all the individual test results with his findings and observations.
+PerfMate starts the preparation of the Final Performance Test Report.
+He starts with the overall summary of the tests and provides GO sign-off from the performance testing side.
+After that, he lists out all the individual test results with his findings and observations.
 PerfMate attaches the relevant proofs i.e. Interim Test Reports, Heap dump analysis reports, AWR reports etc. for the individual test and gives Pass or Fail status as per the analysis.